 There is some research demonstrating productivity increases, and considering the huge investments companies have made on real estate, it is possible that in the “new normal,” there will be smaller offices and people will work more often from home or other spaces that aren’t the main office, like co-working spaces and satellite mini-offices.

-I think, as always, the final response will lie somewhere in the middle: white-collar employees will work from home more often, but they will still go to the office for meetings, social interaction, and networking.
+As always, the final response will lie somewhere in the middle: white-collar employees will work from home more often, but they will still go to the office for meetings, social interaction, and networking.

 The world is changing ever faster and is increasingly complex and competitive.
 New technologies are coming to the market at a neck-breaking speed, and new jobs pop up here and there.
 The skills that made people successful 20 years ago are now obsolete.
 New skills are required to be successful today, and probably other new ones will be demanded in the future job market.